 It’s fine to pamper your inner fashionista with a stylish top knot bun every once in a while.
 But making this elevated coiffure a daily staple is highly inadvisable for those of you with hair extensions.

 Similarly to the scenario described above, this will create undue tension and eventually become the cause of hair loss.
 Make sure you wear a top knot bun no more often than once a week.

 By fiddling with extension bonds, I mean constantly touching, tugging or twisting them.

 The true danger of this habit lies in the fact that it is something you may be doing subconsciously.
 You might be lost deep in thought when your fingers automatically reach for your hair; or perhaps this is your way of calming yourself in a nerve-wracking situation.

 But while twiddling with the bonds may help you relieve inner stress, the effect this has on your hair extensions is exactly the opposite.
 Relentless pulling of the strands only serves to traumatize your hair.
 So “playing” with it constantly may not play out well for you in the end, as it will almost certainly result in you plucking out your natural strands together with the extensions.
-Continue this practice for a long period of time, and bald spots are guaranteed.
+Continue this practice for long enough, and bald spots are guaranteed.